ResearchPaper0/Learning-without-real-data/README.md

 # Learning without real data, a 3D simulated data learning approach applied for robust ID cards text extraction.
 (ECML PKDD 2022)

+This is a Python implementation of the following paper: Learning without real data, a 3D simulated data learning approach applied for robust ID cards text extraction.
+We are sharing a reusable public dataset of realistic synthetic French identity cards fully annotated in terms of textual content as well as information position allowing other researchers to train their own models.
+We are also sharing the 8 models we trained.

 ## Usage

 You can download the different models by clicking on the links: